 The basics you need to include in your marketing portfolio are:

-An Integrated Marketing Campaign – It is essential to show you are a strategic thinker and featuring an integrated marketing campaign will prove this.
+Integrated Marketing Campaign – It is essential to show you are a strategic thinker, and featuring an integrated marketing campaign will prove this.
 Incorporate resources from conventional media, print, web content, social media, video, and email campaigns.
-This will likewise emphasise your experience in each publishing medium.
+This will likewise emphasize your experience in each publishing medium.

-A New or Innovative Idea – This may be a product launch, redesign, line augmentation, new publicity campaign, process change or new client channel.
+New or Innovative Idea – This may be a product launch, redesign, line augmentation, new publicity campaign, process change, or new client channel.
 This sort of movement demonstrates that you are an innovative thinker and will subtly sell your communication and management skills along with it.

-An Activity with Great Results – This should be distinct from the strategic campaign, and ideally you will have had reasonably high involvement in the activity.
-Activities that resulted in increased brand awareness, loyalty, sales and profit are all great examples to use.
+Activity with Great Results – This should be distinct from the strategic campaign, and ideally, you will have had reasonably high involvement in the activity.
+Activities that resulted in increased brand awareness, loyalty, sales, and profit are all great examples to use.

-A Challenging or Failed Activity – A challenging activity or one that did not meet its objectives allows you to talk about perseverance, problem-solving, adaptability and importantly learning from failure.
-By admitting you learnt from some things that went wrong shows you have a lot of emotional intelligence and have understood what failure means to progress.
+Challenging or Failed Activity – A challenging activity or one that did not meet its objectives allows you to talk about perseverance, problem-solving, adaptability, and, importantly, learning from failure.
+Admitting you learned from some things that went wrong shows you have a lot of emotional intelligence and have understood what failure means to progress.

-Much like crafting your CV, your portfolio needs to hit all the buttons for potential clients and/or recruiters to make them want to contact you.
-Think of your portfolio as an adjunct to your CV (which incidentally should be downloadable, as a rule).
+Much like crafting your resume or CV, your portfolio needs to hit all the buttons for potential clients and/or recruiters to make them want to contact you.
+Think of your portfolio as an adjunct to your resume (which, incidentally, should be downloadable, as a rule).
 Use it as a space to showcase actual examples of your work -- and not a bin where you dump all the work you’ve ever done and task people to slog through to see if you’re what they are looking for.